-Temperature and humidity are two key characteristics within the environment which will determine your sprouts and plants growth levels and overall health.
+Temperature and humidity are two key characteristics within the environment that will determine your sprouts' and plants' growth levels and overall health.

 The ideal temperature and humidity for germination are: